-I would like to take this opportunity to thank all of you for your contributions and especially for donating a voluntary fee last year.
-To contribute to our core activities, namely educational and scientific activities, and to cover our annual costs (administrative support, global survey, IT support, website) we would also like to ask this year for an annual voluntary fee of EUR 2,500 to be paid until October to support important WBMT activities.
+I would like to take this opportunity to thank for your contributions.
+To further contribute to our core activities, namely educational and scientific activities, and to cover our annual costs (administrative support, global survey, IT support and website), we would also like to ask this year for the annual membership fee of EUR 2,500.00 to be paid before end of November to support important WBMT activities.
 We very much appreciate your support and we are open to negotiations in case the current situation does not allow you to transfer this fee.

-Thank you all for your generous support and looking forward to talking to you during our next Board Meeting on 22 September 2021!
+Thank you all for your generous support and looking forward to talking to you during our next Board Meeting.